Frequently Asked Questions

 A range of assistance is also available from the Australian government to support business investment, assist cash flow, keep employees including apprentices and trainees in jobs, and assist severely affected regions.

 The Australian Government announced a $130 billion JobKeeper payment to help keep more Australians in jobs and support businesses affected by the significant economic impact caused by the Coronavirus.

 Further information can be found on the Australian Government Treasury website.

 This assistance from the Australian Government will support businesses to manage cash flow challenges resulting from the economic impacts of the Coronavirus and help businesses retain their employees.
-The two measures outlined below are designed to support employing small and medium enterprises and to improve business confidence.
+The measure outlined below is designed to support employing small and medium enterprises and to improve business confidence.